Manage audit log retention policies

 Record type: The audit record type the policy applies to.
 If you leave this property blank, you must select a user in the Users box.
 You can select a single record type or multiple record types:

 - If you select a single record type, the Activities field is dynamically displayed.
 You can use the drop-down list to select activities from the selected record type to apply the policy to.
-If you don't choose specific activities, the policy will apply to all activities of the selected record type.
+If you don't choose specific activities, the policy applies to all activities of the selected record type.

 Priority: This value determines the order in which audit log retention policies in your organization are processed.
 A lower value indicates a higher priority.
 Valid priorities are numerical values between 1 and 10000.
 A value of 1 is the highest priority, and a value of 10000 is the lowest priority.
 For example, a policy with a value of 5 takes priority over a policy with a value of 10.
-As previously explained, any custom audit log retention policy takes priority over the default policy for your organization.
+Any custom audit log retention policy takes priority over the default policy for your organization.

 Select Save to create the new audit log retention policy.